Dionid/board-game-simulator/new-front/README.md

       1. SyncStore
 1. ESC
    1. Do I need Pools?
+   1. Remove name from component
-   1. Add functionality on Essence to work without pools
+   1. Add functionality on Essence to get Entities and Component without getting Pools